 - Increased heartbeat

 - Low blood pressure

-The American Cancer Society (ACS) published an article, entitled “Marijuana and Cancer,” that backed up the findings.
-The story indicated that “certain cannabinoids may slow growth and reduce spread of some forms of cancer”
+The American Cancer Society (ACS) published an article, entitled “Marijuana and Cancer,” which backed up the findings.
+The story claimed that “certain cannabinoids may slow growth and reduce spread of some forms of cancer”

 In 2012, two scientist from San Francisco’s California Pacific Medical Center found that the CBD compound can stop malignant growth in numerous types of cancer.
 According to one of the scientists involved in the study, Pierre Desprez,

 “What we found was that his Cannabidiol could essentially ‘turn off’ the ID-1……We started by researching breast cancer.
 But now we’ve found that Cannabidiol works with many kinds of aggressive cancers—brain, prostate—any kind in which these high levels of ID-1 are present.”